scivision/fortran-filesystem/API.md

 is_file("my/file.txt")
 ```

-On POSIX file systems, is the path a special character device (like a terminal or /dev/null)?
+Is the path a special character device (like a terminal or /dev/null)?

 ```fortran
 p%is_char_device()